DaveedDomingo/CS-Projects/README.md

 In this project, students will explore RESTful Design by implement a RESTful web service that also makes RESTful requests to external APIs.

 Project Link: https://github.com/DaveedDomingo/Foodie-Web-Service-Project
-### Map-Reduce: Word Counting <a name="map-reduce--word-counting"></a>
+### Map-Reduce: Processing Reddit Data <a name="map-reduce--word-counting"></a>
-In this projects, students will explore distributed computing programming by using the Map Reduce framework to implement their own word count.
+In this projects, students will explore distributed computing programming by using the Map Reduce framework to perform data processing on real Reddit Data in a distributed manner.

 Project Link: https://github.com/DaveedDomingo/MapReduce-Reddit-Project